Accordion: Body

 The accordion's body consists of two boxes, commonly made of wood, joined by the bellows.
-These boxes house reed chambers for the right- and left-hand manuals.
-Each side has grilles in order to facilitate the transmission of air in and out of the instrument, and to allow the sound to project.
-The grille for the right-hand manual is usually larger and is often shaped for decorative purposes.
-The right-hand manual is normally used for playing the melody and the left-hand manual for playing the accompaniment; however, skilled players can reverse these roles and play melodies with the left hand.
+These boxes house reed chambers for the right- and left-hand keyboards.
+Each side has grilles in order to facilitate the transmission of air in and out of the instrument and to allow the sound to project.
+The grille at the right-hand side is usually larger and is often shaped for decorative purposes.
+The right-hand keyboard is normally used for playing the melody and the left-hand one for playing the accompaniment; however, skilled players can reverse these roles and play melodies with the left hand.

-The size and weight of an accordion varies depending on its type, layout and playing range, which can be as small as to have only one or two rows of basses and a single octave on the right-hand manual, to the most common 120-bass accordion and through to large and heavy 160-bass free-bass converter models.
+The size and weight of an accordion varies depending on its type, layout and playing range, which can be as small as to have only one or two rows of basses and a single octave on the right-hand keyboard, to the most common 120-bass accordion and through to large and heavy 160-bass free-bass converter models.

 Pallet mechanism

 The accordion is an aerophone.
-The manual mechanism of the instrument either enables the air flow, or disables it:
+The keyboard mechanisms of the instrument either enable the air flow, or disable it: